canonical/ubuntu-motd-server-operator/docs/tutorial/getting-started.md

 ### Configure

-The easiest way to define the content of the MOTD server is to populate a file with the configuration.
+To define the content of the MOTD server, let's populate a file with the configuration.
 Create the following `content.yaml` file:

 ```yaml
 index.txt: |